MetPX/sarracenia/doc/sr_watch.1.rst

 An example of an excution of  *sr_watch*  checking a file::

- sr_watch -s sftp://stanley@mysftpserver.com/ -p /data/shared/products/foo -b amqp://broker.com start
+ sr_watch -s sftp://stanley@mysftpserver.com/ -p /data/shared/products/foo -b amqp://broker.com -action start

 Here,  *sr_watch*  checks events on the file /data/shared/products/foo.
 Default events settings reports if the file the file is modified or deleted.